Rezix93/myStuff/Ericsson/Cheat/helm.md

 Each chart contains templates, configuration values, and dependencies required for deploying an application.

 A Helm chart for Prometheus would be a collection of Kubernetes manifests that define how to deploy Prometheus, an open-source monitoring and alerting tool, in a Kubernetes environment.
 The chart would include configurations for setting up Prometheus servers, data storage, alert managers, and service discovery components within the cluster.
+#### Explain easier:

+A **Helm chart** is like a recipe for deploying applications on Kubernetes.
+It contains:

+- **Templates:** Pre-written files that define what Kubernetes should create, like an app's pods, services, etc.
+- **Values File (`values.yaml`):** This file allows you to customize the deployment by setting parameters (e.g., app version, replica count).

+When you use Helm with a chart, it reads these templates and values to automatically create and manage all the resources your app needs in Kubernetes.
+It makes deploying apps easier and repeatable.

 **Helm templating** allows you to create dynamic Kubernetes manifests using a template language.
 It uses the **Go templating** engine to make templates reusable and configurable.